- Kathmandu Valley

 Shivapuri National park:

 Popular as trekking, hiking and recreation area, the Shivapuri National Park offers the nearest retreat away from the hubbub of city life.
-The park was established as a Watershed and Wildlife Reserve in 1976. the park was declared as national park in 2003 for the protection of its unique natural adornments.
+The park was established as a Watershed and Wildlife Reserve in 1976. the park was declared as a national park in 2003 for the protection of its unique natural adornments.
 Vegetation varieties in the park include its 129 species of mushrooms while animals include 19 species of mammals include beer, leopard, deer, wild boar, wildcat and langur monkey.
 The park also boasts of 177 species of birds and 102 species of butterflies.
 Only 12 kilometers away from Kathmandu, the gateway to Shivapuri National Park is Budhanilkantha which is 15 to 20 minutes drive away from the city.
 Another option is via Sundarijal which is about 30 to 45 minutes drive from Kathmandu.
 From both Budhanilkantha and Sundarjal, the park requires trekking uphill.
 Yet another way to reach Shivapuri is by driving till Kakani from where the park is an hour trek.

 Like our facebook Page!